bsherin/tacticdocs/docs/Tile-Creator.rst

 You can also use the Tile Creator to make tiles that display interactive D3 figures.
 If you open an existing D3 figure or create a new one from your resource manager, then the Tile Creator opens with a slightly different interface.
-Rather than having one large box for code on the left, there are two.
+Again, rather than having one large box for code on the left, there are two.
 The bottom one holds the ``render_content`` method.
 The top one must hold the body of a function that will be passed the arguments `selector`, `w`, `h`, and `arg_dict`.